TCleard/PredictionReconciliationNetwork/README.md

 ### Processor, Input and State

 A **processor** holds the core logic of the object you need to sync over the network.
 It takes an Input as a parameter, and return a state.
-It will also reconcile your client if there's inconsistancy between the server and the client.
+It will also reconcile your client if there's inconsistency between the server and the client.
 An **input** is simply the instruction your processor needs to perform an action.
 It needs a **tick** value to inform the server *when* it's created.
-A **state** is the result of this processing, and needs the input's **tick** value so the client knows how far the reconciliation has to go in case of unconsistancy between the server and the client.
+A **state** is the result of this processing, and needs the input's **tick** value so the client knows how far the reconciliation has to go in case of unconsistency between the server and the client.
 Those **tick* values are set by the lib.

 Example (for Unity) :